How to Masturbate: A Beginner's Guide to Masturbation

 As you can probably guess, Lovehoney is pretty pro-masturbation.
 When it comes to things to get behind (and on top of, and underneath) masturbation is high on our list.

-After all, it wasn't so long ago that people believed a cheeky solo-session would cause acne, insanity and even the dreaded hairy palms.
+Masturbation can still be a pretty taboo topic for some, thanks to plentiful bizarre masturbation myths out there.
+Yep, it wasn't so long ago that people believed a cheeky solo-session would cause acne, insanity and even the dreaded hairy palms (yikes).

 As we've already said, having some alone time now and then has been proven to support good mental health.
 This is due to the happy chemicals, like endorphins, dopamine and oxytocin, that the brain releases when you orgasm.

-Furthermore a menage-a-moi is a perfect sleep aid, due to the release of prolactin and serotonin.
-These chemicals are linked to feelings of relaxation and happiness.
+Furthermore a menage-a-moi is the perfect sleep aid, due to the release of prolactin and serotonin, chemicals which are linked to feelings of relaxation and happiness.
+Let’s be real: who doesn’t want that?

-Because we're all different, with wildly contrasting sexual tastes, expecting your partner to know instinctively how you like to be touched can result in disappointment.
+Unfortunately, there’s no set textbook when it comes to sex.
+We’re all different, so expecting your partner to know instinctively how you like to be touched can result in disappointment.

-Studies have even revealed that those who masturbate often are 10% more confident in bed.
+Studies have even revealed that those who masturbate often are 10% more confident in bed, so rubbing one out every now and then could be the perfect way to supercharge your sexual prowess with a partner.

-Let's get this ultra-clear.
-Masturbation is nothing to be ashamed of.
-Period.
+Let's get this ultra-clear: masturbation is nothing to be ashamed of.

 When you're feeling aroused, start to stroke your genitals.
-We really recommend lubricant here; not only does it enhance the sensation, it also makes masturbation much easier.
+We really recommend lubricant here.
+Not only does it enhance the sensation and make masturbation better, it also makes it a whole lot easier.

 If you have a penis, try gently stroking up and down your shaft.
 When you're good and hard, take your penis in your hand and move it up and down.
 Don't forget about your balls, either.
 You can try gently cupping them, or ever-so-carefully tugging them for added pleasure.